Change Management in 10 Minutes

 What is Change Management?

-Change management is the application of a structured process and set of tools for leading the people side of change to achieve a desired outcome.
+Change management is the application of a structured process and set of tools for leading the people side of change to achieve the desired outcome.
 Change management is:

-- A process used by project teams to manage system, process and organizational changes
+- A process used by project teams to manage the system, process and organizational changes

 - A leadership competency for enabling change within an organization

 - A strategic capability designed to increase change capacity and responsiveness

 Various studies have shown that the likelihood that projects meet or achieve their objectives is directly related to change management effectiveness.
 One study with 327 project leaders (the Business Process Reengineering Benchmarking report) indicated that failure to manage the people side of change, and the associated employee resistance, was the top obstacle to project success.

 The report cited employee resistance to change five times more frequently than any other project obstacle.
 Prosci’s correlation data from over 2,000 data points and nine years shows that initiatives with excellent change management are six times more likely to meet objectives than those with poor change management.
 By simply moving from “poor” to “fair,” change management increases the likelihood of meeting objectives threefold.